stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 twentieth century as ought to have been his by virtue of his birth in 1902 and his education in the schools of our own time.
-Alienists are now wondering how, in view of his vitally impaired range of data, the escaped patient manages to cope with the complicated world of today; the dominant opinion being that he is &lsquo;lying low&rsquo; in some humble and unexacting position till his stock of modern information can be brought up to the normal.
+Alienists are now wondering how, in view of his vitally impaired range of data, the escaped patient manages to cope with the complicated world of today; the dominant opinion being that he is &lsquo;lying low' in some humble and unexacting position till his stock of modern information can be brought up to the normal.

-  The beginning of Ward&rsquo;s madness is a matter of dispute among alienists.
+  The beginning of Ward's madness is a matter of dispute among alienists.
 Dr.
-Lyman, the eminent Boston authority, places it in 1919 or 1920, during the boy&rsquo;s last year at the Moses Brown School, when he suddenly turned from the study of the past to the study of the occult, and refused to qualify for college on the ground that he had individual researches of much greater importance to make.
-This is certainly borne out by Ward&rsquo;s altered habits at the time, especially by his continual search through town records and among old burying-grounds for a certain grave dug in 1771; the grave of an ancestor named Joseph Curwen, some of whose papers he professed to have found behind the panelling of a very old house in Olney Court, on Stampers&rsquo; Hill, which Curwen was known to have built and occupied.
-It is, broadly speaking, undeniable that the winter of 1919&ndash;20 saw a great change in Ward; whereby he abruptly stopped his general antiquarian pursuits and embarked on a desperate delving into occult subjects both at home and abroad, varied only by this strangely persistent search for his forefather&rsquo;s grave.
+Lyman, the eminent Boston authority, places it in 1919 or 1920, during the boy's last year at the Moses Brown School, when he suddenly turned from the study of the past to the study of the occult, and refused to qualify for college on the ground that he had individual researches of much greater importance to make.
+This is certainly borne out by Ward's altered habits at the time, especially by his continual search through town records and among old burying-grounds for a certain grave dug in 1771; the grave of an ancestor named Joseph Curwen, some of whose papers he professed to have found behind the panelling of a very old house in Olney Court, on Stampers' Hill, which Curwen was known to have built and occupied.
+It is, broadly speaking, undeniable that the winter of 1919&ndash;20 saw a great change in Ward; whereby he abruptly stopped his general antiquarian pursuits and embarked on a desperate delving into occult subjects both at home and abroad, varied only by this strangely persistent search for his forefather's grave.

   From this opinion, however, Dr. Willett substantially dissents; basing his verdict on his close and continuous knowledge of the patient, and on certain frightful investigations and